THE HIDDEN COST OF MISALIGNMENT (AND WHY IT'S BLEEDING YOUR REVENUE)

 Systems where marketing generates leads sales actually wants.
 Systems where sales closes deals ops can profitably deliver.
 Systems where everyone tracks the revenue impact of their work.

-The pattern is consistent: Alignment isn't a nice-to-have.
+Alignment isn't a nice-to-have.
 It's the difference between 1x growth and 3.7x growth.

 Your team isn't the problem.
 Your systems are.